Rerum novarum: Legacy and influence

 Rerum novarum is considered a foundational text of modern Catholic social teaching, and Leo came to be popularly known as "The Social Pope" and "The Pope of Workers".
 In 1891, American economist Henry George wrote an open letter in response to Rerum novarum titled The Condition of Labor.
 In the letter, George argued that abolishing private property is justified through divine law.
 Rerum novarum can also be interpreted as a criticism of the perceived illusions of socialism, as well as a primer of the Catholic response to the exploitation of workers.
 The encyclical contains a proposal for a living wage, although the text does not use this term and instead states: "Wages ought not to be insufficient to support a frugal and well-behaved wage-earner."
 The American theologian John A. Ryan, also a trained economist, elaborated the idea in his book A Living Wage (1906).
 Leo XIV chose his papal name in honor of Leo XIII and Rerum novarum, saying in his first address to the College of Cardinals that "Pope Leo XIII, with the historic Encyclical Rerum novarum, addressed the social question in the context of the first great industrial revolution."

 Rerum novarum inspired a significant number of Catholic social literature, and even many non-Catholics acclaim it as among the most definite writing on the subject.
-It was so influential that successive popes wrote encyclicals that celebrated its anniversaries, such Quadragesimo anno, Octogesima adveniens, and Centesimus annus.
+It was so influential that successive popes wrote encyclicals that celebrated its anniversaries, such Quadragesimo anno, Octogesima adveniens, and Centesimus annus, and Pope Pius XII delivered a radio address on 1 June 1941 to commemorate its fiftieth anniversary.
 A journalist for The Pall Mall Magazine referred to Rerum novarum as "a magnificent confirmation from the Papal Chair of Cardinal Manning's doctrines".
 The encyclical also influenced Hilaire Belloc in The Servile State (1912), and Rerum novarum can be considered the first distributist document.

 In the latter half of the 19th century, Catholic thought had expanded its focus in the fields of economics and sociology, in large part due to the social upheaval brought about by the advent of mass production, the rise of a definitive capitalist framework, and the rise of labor rights movements.
 The Catholic social teaching became a central theme for Catholic activists of the era in the wake of Leo's Rerum novarum.
 In Italy, the Catholic movement in favor of social reforms that referred to Rerum novarum was politically organized into the various Christian democratic parties that later formed post-war Italy's ruling party Democrazia Cristiana.
 Many conservative Catholics considered Rerum novarum to be strongly progressive in character.
 Through the Catholic Worker, a platform for the Catholic Worker Movement by Dorothy Day and Peter Maurin, many American Catholics became conscious of Rerum novarum and Leo's social doctrine.